TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 If you run publish again it will error because the package has already been published.
 That makes it painful to automate when working in a monorepo.
 Typically only some of the packages will have changes that need publishing.
 However,  `npm publish --workspaces` will try and publish all of them.
 Dealing with this is the value add that Lerna brings.

 I decided to try `lerna publish` again to see if the problem was an intermittent error with the sigstore backend.
 Of course as I had already published the `react-virtual-scroll` 0.3.0 package, Lerna refused to try publishing again no matter how I tried to force it.
 I needed to create version 0.3.1 and trigger the publish via Build CI.

-{% include candid-image.html src="/assets/images/github/npm-publish-run-3.png" alt="Lerna Publish Fails a Third Time" %}

 It failed again, but back to the authentication error.
 Which is really weird.

 On [further reading](https://docs.github.com/en/actions/using-workflows/reusing-workflows) it seems that workflow dispatch is more like a subroutine call than triggering an independent workflow.
 There's lots of complex language explaining which bits of context come from the calling workflow and which from the called workflow.
 Maybe the resulting frankenstein combination has messed something up.